Presheaves on lax double functors; or, Instances of models of double theories: Instances of models

+We turn now to instances, the main subject of this paper.
+First, we recall a terminological convention relied on especially in \cite{cartesian-double-theories-2024}.
+The function of the terminology below is to evoke the interpretation from categorical logic that lax double functors are models of a theory, and more pragmatically, to allow us to use the same term ``model'' to encompass both lax functors out of ordinary double categories and also cartesian lax functors out of cartesian double categories.

+\begin{definition}[Double theories and their models] A \define{simple double theory} is a small, strict double category.
+A \define{cartesian double theory} is a small, strict double category equipped with cartesian structure.
+For the purposes of this paper, a \define{double theory} is either a simple or a cartesian double theory.

+A \define{model} of a double theory $\dbl{D}$ is a lax double functor $X:\dbl{D}\to \Span,$ which preserves finite products in the cartesian case.
+We have no special logical terminology for modules between models of double theories, but when we use such modules between models of \emph{cartesian} double theories, we shall always mean cartesian modules in the sense of \cref{def:cartesianDoubleCategory}. \end{definition}

+\begin{remark}[Strictness of double theories] The strictness assumption on double theories is no real constraint due to the strictification theorem for double categories \cite[Section 7.5]{limits-in-double-1999}.
+We make the restriction mainly to emphasize that we think of double theories as syntactic constructs.
+Regarding our running examples of tightly and loosely discrete double categories, we can remark that both cases produce simple double theories, as both are strict. \end{remark}

-We now aim to define a notion of \emph{instance} of a model that is to arbitrary modules (\cref{def:module}) as, in the case of categories (models of the terminal double theory), (co)presheaves are to arbitrary profunctors.
-Indeed, over the terminal double theory $\WalkingOb$, we can recover $C$-sets for a category $C:\WalkingOb\to\Span$ as modules $I\proto C,$ where $I$ is the terminal category.
+We now aim to define a notion of \emph{instance} of a model (\cref{def:theoryAndModel}) that is to arbitrary modules (\cref{def:module}) as, in the case of categories (models of the terminal double theory), copresheaves are to arbitrary profunctors.
+Indeed, over the terminal (simple) double theory $\WalkingOb$, we can recover functors $C\to \Set$ for a category $C:\WalkingOb\to\Span$ as modules $I\proto C,$ where $I$ is the terminal category.
 Dually, presheaves on $C$ are modules $C \proto I$.

-Thus we might attempt to define an instance of a model $X:\dbl{D}\to\Span$ as a module $I\proto X.$ However, an extra constraint is needed to obtain such a definition for models of an arbitrary double theory, whenever the double theory contains nontrivial proarrows.
+In view of this motivating example, we might attempt to define an instance of a model $X:\dbl{D}\to\Span$ as a module $I\proto X.$ However, an extra constraint is needed to obtain the correct definition for models of an arbitrary double theory, whenever the double theory contains nontrivial loose morphisms.
 (We shall illustrate the issue below when we arrive at examples.)
-To solve this problem, we make the following definition.
+To solve this problem, we make the following definition, which will be explicated and unfolded below.

-\begin{definition}[Instance of a model, preliminary] Let $\dbl{D}$ be a double theory and let $\dbl{E}$ be a double category with a terminal object $I$, so that $\dbl{D}$ has a terminal model $I$ in $\dbl{E}$ sending everything to $I,1_I,\id_I,1_{\id_I}$ respectively.
+\begin{definition}[Instance of a model, compressed definition] Let $\dbl{D}$ be a double theory and let $\dbl{E}$ be a double category with a terminal object $I$.
+Then $\dbl{D}$ has a terminal model $I$ in $\dbl{E}$ sending every object, tight morphism, loose morphism, and cell in $\dbl{D}$ to $I$, $1_I$, $\id_I$, and $1_{\id_I}$ respectively.